 Historical, Theoretical, and Practical.
 By JOSEPH GWILT, Esq.
 F.S.A.
-Illustrated with upwards of 1,000 Engravings on Wood, from Designs by J. S. Gwilt.
+Illustrated with upwards of 1,000 Engravings on Wood, from Designs by J. S. GWILT.
 8vo.
 52s.
 6d. cloth.

-SIDNEY HALL'S NEW GENERAL LARGE LIBRARY ATLAS

-OF FIFTY-THREE MAPS (size 20 in. by 16 in.), with the Divisions and Boundaries carefully coloured; and an Alphabetical Index of all the Names contained in the Maps, with their Latitude and Longitude.
+SIDNEY HALL'S NEW GENERAL LARGE LIBRARY ATLAS OF FIFTY-THREE MAPS (size 20 in. by 16 in.), with the Divisions and Boundaries carefully coloured; and an Alphabetical Index of all the Names contained in the Maps, with their Latitude and Longitude.
 An entirely New Edition, corrected throughout from the best and most recent Authorities; with all the Railways laid down, and many of the Maps re-drawn and re-engraved.
-Colombier 4to. \$25.5s. half-bound in russia.
+Colombier 4to. #5.
+5s. half-bound in russia.

 and re-engraved.
-Colombier 4to. #5, 58. half-bound in russia.
+Colombier 4to.
+425, 58, half-bound in russia.
 "This is one of the very best of the larger collections of maps with which we are acquainted, for clearness and accuracy, as well as its very reasonable cost.
 Several striking improvements characterise the edition before us.
-It has again undergone comparison with the best authorities, contains many corrections consequent on the latest Government surveys, supplies all the various lines of railway neatly laid down, gives quite one maps where necessary, and is senticled with an adiphabetical index of more than severity thousand names of places contained in the equiestic clearness; and we have examined a sufficient number of names and places to be convinced of segeral and faultless accuracy.
+It has again undergone comparison with the best authorities, contains many corrections consequent on the latest Government surveys, supples all the various lines of railway neatly laid down, gives quite new maps where necessary and is enriched with an alphabetral index of more than sciently thousand names of places contained in the equivite clearness; and we have examined a sufficient number of names and places to be convinced of its general and faulties accuracy.
 Of Maps, it has been properly said that they are works always in progress.
-They can never be considered as affinished, because they uncersingly want corrections to be supplied by the science and enterprise of succeining ages.
-A glance at the beautiful volume before us, and the most corrory comparison of it with the best collections at the opening of the present century, will shew us the actionaling rapidity with which, in such affects, which is sent and the more than equal pare that is kept with both by all whose duty it is to popularise and make accessible their results.
-Such a book as this could as intile have been guessed at."-Examines.
+They can been considered as a science, and the traction to be supplied by the science and enterprise of succeing agea.
+A glance at the trautiful volume before us, and the most curvey comparison of it with the best collections at the opening of the present century, will sheve us the alcounding rapidity with which, in such matters, both enterprise and science have davaned of late, and the more than equal pace that is kipt with both by all whose duty it is to moderate means half a century ago, as the information it contains could as little have been placed within the reach of moderate means half a century ago, as the information it contains could have been guessed at."-Examines.